lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 content encryption algorithm for EnvelopedData; (see {{CMS-AES}}).
 Other content encryption algorithms MAY be implemented.

+All entities MUST support Advanced Encryption Standard (AES) as the content encryption algorithm for AuthEnvelopedData; (see {{CMS-AES-AE}}).
+Other content encryption algorithms MAY be implemented.

-All entities MUST support RSA as a key transport algorithm for EnvelopedData; (see {{CMS-ALG2}}).
+All entities MUST support RSA as a key transport algorithm for EnvelopedData and AuthEnvelopedData; (see {{CMS-ALG2}}).
 Other key transport algorithms MAY be implemented.

-If an entity supports key agreement for EnvelopedData, it MUST support Diffie-Hellman; (see {{CMS-DH}}).
+If an entity supports key agreement for EnvelopedData or AuthEnvelopedData, it MUST support Diffie-Hellman; (see {{CMS-DH}}).

-If an entity supports PasswordRecipientInfo for EnvelopedData or AuthenticatedData, it MUST support PBKDF2 {{!PBKDF2}} for key derivation algorithms.
+If an entity supports PasswordRecipientInfo for EnvelopedData, AuthenticatedData, or AuthEnvelopedData it MUST support PBKDF2 {{!PBKDF2}}
+for key derivation algorithms.
 It MUST support AES key wrap (see {{!AES-WRAP}}) as the key encryption algorithm.

 If AuthenticatedData is supported, PasswordRecipientInfo MUST be supported.